 The Precision Quilting mode was added to the stitch regulator mode to smoothen the needle movements when slow speed quilting is necessary, like when stitching in the ditch, outlining, etc. To start the PQ mode the start/stop switch must be held down until a beep sounds, indicating that the PQ mode is active.
-As a continuous indication of the Precision Quilting Mode, the RUN light is flashing slowly when the machine is running in the PQ mode.
+The RUN light will flash slowly while the machine is in PQ mode.